Kourtney Kardashian deletes photo after facing Photoshop accusations

 “At this point, the faulty photoshop must be intentional,” shared another.

-While Kourtney’s apparent transformation issue was posted on her Story, making it easily removable, the Skims founder’s glaring mistake appeared on her grid within a series of photos.
-While many were busy calling her out on the obvious fall on her leg, one fan couldn’t help but wonder how she was able to delete a photo of her without having to repost the entire photo dump.
+While Kourtney’s apparent transformation issue was posted on her Instagram stories, making it easily removable, while Kim’s glaring mistake was featured in her post within a series of photos.
+While many were busy criticizing her for the obvious touch-up on her leg, but one fan couldn’t help but wonder how she was able to delete a single photo of her without having to repost all the photos she had uploaded.

 Can’t believe #KimK has the power to delete one of her photos out of many in one post.
 Because it was badly photoshopped!!!
 That photo is gone!
 I want that power.

-Neither Kourtney neither kim they have publicly acknowledged mistakes, but are likely unfazed by the other events in their lives.
+At the moment, neither Kourtney nor Kim have publicly acknowledged the errors, although it is not the first time that they have been accused of using photoshop in their images shared on social networks.

-kim41, continues to deal with her estranged husband’s suggestion kanye-west that she had a second sex tape, while Kourtney she only focuses on life with her fiancé Travis Barker.
+For her part, Kim, 41 years old, continues to deal with her ex-husband Kanye West’s statements that she had a second sex tape, and thanks to him it has not been leaked, while Kourtney only focuses on her perfect and romantic relationship with her fiancé Travis Barker.